Australian judge says Djokovic can stay but saga not over

 That would mean that the nine-time Australian Open winner and defending champion could again face deportation and could miss the tournament, which starts on Jan.
 17. It could also bar him from the country for three years.

+Late Monday night, Djokovic tweeted out a photothat showed him and his team standing on one of the main show courts of the tournament.
+He was already back to training, his brother told reporters in Serbia.

+”I’m pleased and grateful that the Judge overturned my visa cancellation.
+Despite all that has happened, I want to stay and try to compete (at)AustralianOpen,” Djokovic said in the post.

 The back and forth has gripped the world and caused a furor in Australia, where many initially decried the news that Djokovic, who has been a vocal skeptic of vaccines, had received an exemption to strict rules to compete in Melbourne.
-Many felt the star, who court documents say is not innoculated against COVID-19, was being given special treatment since Australians who aren’t vaccinated face tough travel and quarantine restrictions.
+Many felt the star was being given special treatment since Australians who aren’t vaccinated face tough travel and quarantine restrictions.
+Melbourne, in particular, has faced severe restrictions and is one of the world’s most locked down cities.

-But when border police then blocked him on arrival, others cried foul, saying he was being scapegoated by an Australian government facing criticism for its recent handling of the pandemic.
+But when border police then blocked the 34-year-old on arrival, others cried foul, saying he was being scapegoated by an Australian government facing criticism for its recent handling of the pandemic.

-Speaking with television network Prva in Belgrade, Serbia, the tennis star’s brother, Djordje Djokovic, described the judge’s ruling as a “great defeat for Australian authorities.”

-But he said the family was still hearing that his brother might be detained, though he gave no details.

-The office of Home Affairs Minister Karen Andrews confirmed that Novak Djokovic has not been arrested.
-It was not clear where he was, though hundreds of fans gathered late Monday outside his lawyers’ office in Melbourne, many carrying Serbian flags and wearing the banner’s red, white and blue colors.
-They chanted “Free Nole,” using the star’s nickname.
-Police later dispersed them when they surrounded a car trying to leave the area.

-Spanish tennis star Rafael Nadal called the controversy “a circus” and said he supported the decision allowing his rival to play in the upcoming tournament.
+Spanish tennis star Rafael Nadal called the controversy ”a circus” and said he supported the decision allowing his rival to play in Melbourne.

 ”Beyond me agreeing or not with Djokovic on certain things, there’s no question that justice has spoken and has said that he has the right to take part in the Australian Open,” Nadal said Monday during an interview with Spain’s Onda Cero radio.

-The 34-year-old Djokovic boarded a plane for Australia last week, after receiving an exemption from vaccination rules from Victoria state authorities and Australian Open organizers.
-But upon arrival, federal border officials refused to let him in, saying the exemption was not valid.

-The reversal led some to cry foul, with Prime Minister Scott Morrison’s conservative government seeking re-election for a fourth term in polls due by May.
+Prime Minister Scott Morrison’s conservative government is seeking re-election for a fourth term in polls due by May.

 While his government was widely praised for containing the nation’s COVID-19 death toll at the start of the pandemic, he has recently loosened some rules, just as omicron cases have been rapidly surging.
 He has been criticized for that strategy as well as for shortages of rapid antigen tests and for refusing to make the tests available to all for free.